 Many people aren’t sure how much alcohol is considered a moderate – and therefore safe – amount to drink.
 This is a problem because you only have to regularly drink a bit more than you should over a period of time to harm your health.
 So how much is considered the right amount?

 The guidelines have changed a few times over the years, and currently the official government recommendation is that everyone – whether male or female – should not regularly drink more than 14 units of alcohol a week, and that those units should be spread evenly throughout the week rather than having them all at the same time.
-Some experts also recommend having at least a couple of alcohol-free days a week.
+And if you’re trying to reduce the amount of alcohol you drink, the NHS also advises having several alcohol-free days each week (iii).

-Binge drinking – which the NHS classes as drinking lots of alcohol in a short space of time or drinking to get drunk – can be particularly harmful because it increases your risk of alcohol poisoning.
-It’s defined by the Office of National Statistics as having more than eight units in a single session if you’re a man and more than six if you’re a woman.
-According to the alcohol awareness campaign Drinkaware, this definition may not apply to everyone, as people drink at different speeds or over a different amount of time.
+Binge drinking – which the NHS classes as drinking lots of alcohol in a short space of time or drinking to get drunk (iv) – can be particularly harmful because it increases your risk of alcohol poisoning.
+It’s defined by the NHS as having more than eight units in a single session if you’re a man and more than six if you’re a woman (iv).
+According to the alcohol awareness campaign Drinkaware, this definition may not apply to everyone, as people drink at different speeds or over a different amount of time (v).
 But what they do say is that the risks of short-term harms, such as accidents or injuries, increase between two to five times after drinking five to seven units of alcohol (the equivalent of two to three pints of beer).

 What is a unit?